-LTC Robert Friend, USAF (ret.), who recently turned 97-years-old, is one of the oldest living Tuskegee Airmen veterans.
-He, along with four of his fellow aviators, will represent the Tuskegee Airmen at the 2017 National Memorial Day Concert.
+LTC Robert Friend, USAF (ret.), who recently turned 100-years-old, is one of the oldest living Tuskegee Airmen veterans.
+He, along with four of his fellow aviators, represented the Tuskegee Airmen at the 2017 National Memorial Day Concert.

-As the 2017 National Memorial Day Concert celebrates the 70th anniversary of the United States Air Force and commemorates its proud history and heritage, we pay tribute to the Tuskegee Airmen, and remember the service and sacrifice of all American aviators who have served our country, including those who made the ultimate sacrifice.
+As the 2017 National Memorial Day Concert celebrated the 70th anniversary of the United States Air Force and commemorated its proud history and heritage, we pay tribute to the Tuskegee Airmen, and remember the service and sacrifice of all American aviators who have served our country, including those who made the ultimate sacrifice.

-Nearly 70 years ago, on September 18, 1947, President Harry Truman signed into law the National Security Act, a major reorganization of America’s military and intelligence agencies, which gave birth to the United States Air Force.
+Over 70 years ago, on September 18, 1947, President Harry Truman signed into law the National Security Act, a major reorganization of America’s military and intelligence agencies, which gave birth to the United States Air Force.
 Originally administered as a sector of the United States Army, the creation of the Air Force as a separate military branch further solidified America as a superpower in the post-World War II age.
-Later this year, the Air Force will celebrate its 70th anniversary.
+In 2017, the Air Force celebrated its 70th anniversary.

 Listen to “The U.S. Air Force,” affectionately known to many as “Wild Blue Yonder,” the official song of the Air Force.

-To commemorate the 70th anniversary of the U.S. Air Force, the Air Force Association has launched the #70for70 campaign, which documents 70 diverse heroes who have “broken barriers through innovation, teamwork, and heritage.”
+To commemorate the 70th anniversary of the U.S. Air Force, the Air Force Association launched the #70for70 campaign, which documented 70 diverse heroes who have “broken barriers through innovation, teamwork, and heritage.”
 To see their list, please visit their website.